philculling/cinema_search/README.md

 We wanted to develop our skills of using server-side APIs.
 We wanted to develop our skills of using github branching workflow.
 We wanted to develop our skills of agile software development.
-We wanted to store previous user searches in local storage and make them available to be resused.
+We wanted to store previous user searches in local storage and make them available to be reused.
 We wanted to be able to clear searches.
 We wanted to be able to ensure that the app could continue to run despite potential invalid inputs from the user.
 We wanted to reinforce our learning of html, JavaScript, CSS and jQuery through this project.